aishani-panchal/Wids-Renewable-Energy-Mapping/README.md

 The labelled samples are randomly split into:
 70% training data
 30% validation data

-A Random Forest classifier is trained using the training subset and evaluated on the unseen validation samples.

 Metrics used
 1. Confusion Matrix – to examine class-wise performance